Skin Cancer Before & After Photos

 Your dermatologist will decide if you are a candidate for Mohs surgery.
 The treatment is gentle enough to remove a carcinoma from a sensitive functional or cosmetic spot like the toes, fingers, scalp, eyelids, ears, lips, genitals, or nose.
 However, it is effective enough to combat an aggressive carcinoma over a large area that may be massive and indistinct.
 The procedure can even treat a carcinoma that has recurred after past skin cancer treatments have failed.

-If you are planning to undergo Mohs surgery by a Mohs trained dermatologist, your dermatologist may call upon one of our plastic surgeons (Dr. Holmes, Dr. Agarwal, or Dr. Maloney) to assist with closing a complex defect.
+If you are planning to undergo Mohs surgery by a Mohs trained dermatologist, your dermatologist may call upon one of our board-certified surgeons (Dr. Holmes, Dr. Agarwal, or Dr. Maloney) to assist with closing a complex defect.
+Our surgeons do not perform Mohs surgery to remove skin cancers.

 Why Choose Skin Cancer Reconstruction?